 Section 22

-Attachment H: Notification of Change of Generation Resource Designation
+Attachment H: Notification of Change of Resource Designation

-December 17, 2021
+TBD

-Notification of Change of Generation Resource Designation
+Notification of Change of Resource Designation

-This Notification is for changing a Generation Resource designation in accordance with the ERCOT Protocols.
+This Notification is for changing a Generation Resource or Energy Storage Resource (ESR) designation in accordance with the ERCOT Protocols.
 Information may be inserted electronically to expand the reply spaces as necessary.

 The Notification must be signed, notarized and delivered to ERCOT.
 Delivery may be accomplished via email to MPRegistration@ercot.com (if a scanned copy) or via facsimile (Attention: Market Participant Registration) at (512) 225-7079.
 ERCOT may request additional information as reasonably necessary to support operations under the ERCOT Protocols.